 While inclusive education at all levels is written into policy documents, strategies for implementation are sometimes few and far between.
 Barriers in many forms still confront students with disability in educational settings.
 They include the built environment, attitudes of staff and other students, and the design of the curriculum.

-The main the main objective of this paper, Inclusive University Classrooms: the importance of faculty training is to identity, describe and explain barriers and aids related to faculty that students with disabilities experience in classrooms.
+Inclusive University Classrooms: the importance of faculty training article identifies, and explains barriers that students with disabilities experience in higher education.
 The paper is by a cross-disciplinary group from the University of Seville in Spain.
 Reference is made to the work by Australians Valerie Watchorn and Helen Larkin on this topic.
-It is interesting to note the recent frequency of articles by Spanish authors appearing in the literature on different aspects of universal design.

 The picture is of the library at University of Seville.